lrodero/cats-effect-tutorial/tutorial.md

 be blocked until some thread is available.

 You can test this yourself.
-Start the server defined in the previous sections and try to connect several clients (let's say 12).
+Start the server defined in the previous sections and try to connect several clients and send lines to the server through them.
 Soon you will notice that the latest clients... do not get any echo reply when sending lines!
 Why is that?
 Well, the answer is that the first fibers already used all _underlying_ threads available!
 But if we close one of the active clients by sending an empty line (recall that makes the server to close that client session) then immediately one of the blocked clients will be active.

 It shall be clear from that experiment than fibers are run by thread pools.
 And that in our case, all our fibers share the same thread pool!
 Which one in our